jessielw/MP4Forge/README.md

   - Windows: `winget install GPAC.GPAC` or `choco install gpac`
   - macOS: `brew install gpac`
   - Linux: `apt install gpac` or `yum install gpac`

+## Docker Application Requirements

+Everything is self contained and included that you would need.

 ## Installation